ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 It's more complex but also more powerful and can be used with other editors.

 TextMate Grammars use the [Oniguruma](https://github.com/kkos/oniguruma) regex engine.
-Basically, you use writing patters that identify the tokens you want to highlight.
+Basically, you write patters that identify the tokens you want to highlight.

 Here is a simple example: